-Last year, when we studied Cars, our lead teacher found wooden cars with turning wheels that kids could paint.
+The first year of our class, when we studied Cars, our lead teacher found wooden cars with turning wheels that kids could paint.
 This was a fun and easy art project, but at $2 per car, it was pricier than most of what we do.
 And, it was just an art project, not a STEM project.
 We also decorated big cardboard box cars we could use for a “drive-in movie.”
 It’s a very fun art project…

 I decided that I wanted to do an Engineering project, where the kids BUILD a car that rolls.

 I’m going to share my design process in the top half of the post for those who enjoy seeing the steps in the process.
-If you just want some conclusions on how to build a car project, check out these directions for the simplest option, or for clothespin racers, or cars powered with a retractable badge holder, or my 2021 edition that’s evolved from what I write about here.
+If you just want my conclusions on how to build a car project, check out these tutorials / directions for the simplest option, or for clothespin racers, or cars powered with a retractable badge holder, or my 2021 edition that’s evolved from what I write about here.

 Criteria: Our students range in age from 3 – 7.
 I was looking for a project that our 5 – 7 year olds could do independently, with assistance with perhaps just a couple quick tasks.
 I expected our 3 and 4 year olds would need a fair amount of help from their parents or a teacher.
 The materials need to be affordable.
 As a non-profit that tries to keep our tuition low, it’s something I keep in mind.
 We do like to use items from the recycle bin when possible, but we also have to consider whether we can get enough of them for 36 kids to do a project.
 (So, when we’re talking wheels for cars, that means 144 items!)
 It couldn’t involve a crazy amount of prep work for my co-teacher and I. (So, not cutting out 144 circles…) And it had to produce a fun and usable product that was not too delicate to be played with.